 Negotiate a deal

 - Ask for the lowest minimum order from the list and test part of it.
-If there is a high minimum order (eg 5,000 names), you may be able to negotiate this down.
 Many list companies will impose a minimum order charge (often £300).

 - Knock out flaws in bought-in lists, for example, duplications of branch offices.